A Gentle First Step Before You Give Up

 It does not require:

-Instead, it works directly with the brain’s own self-regulation system, offering real-time feedback that allows the brain to reorganize itself gently, at its own pace.
+Instead, it works directly with the brain’s own self‑regulation system, offering feedback that allows the brain to gently reorganize itself at its own pace.

-This is why, in some cases of cognitive decline, neurofeedback becomes the only thing that seems to help:
+This is why, in some cases of cognitive decline, regulation work becomes the only thing that seems to help:

 Not because it “treats” a disease, but because it bypasses the systems that are temporarily inaccessible (like motivation, insight, and complex problem‑solving) and simply invites the brain to reconnect where it can.